syncfusion-content/blazor-docs/blazor/listbox/how-to/form-submit.md

+---
+layout: post
+title: How to Form Submit in Blazor List Box Component | Syncfusion
+description: Checkout and learn about Form Submit in Blazor List Box component of Syncfusion, and more details.
+platform: Blazor
+control: List Box
+documentation: ug
+---

 # Form submit to the listbox

 In the following code snippet, the value that is in selected state will be sent on form submit.